Chris Jackson (wide receiver): Arena Football League

-The Rattlers reached Arena Bowl XXVII, beating the Cleveland Gladiators 72-32.

-Jackson scored two touchdowns in Arena Bowl XXVII at age 39.
+The Rattlers reached ArenaBowl XXVII, beating the Cleveland Gladiators 72–32.
+Jackson scored two touchdowns in ArenaBowl XXVII at age 39.

 Return to the NFL

 Jackson signed with the Green Bay Packers on August 1, 2002.
 Jackson played for two seasons with the Packers (2002–03).
 He played in one game each season.
-The Packers won Back-to-Back NFC North Titles during Jackson’s time in Green Bay.
+The Packers won Back-to-Back NFC North Titles during Jackson's time in Green Bay.

 Canadian Football League

-He was signed by the Winnipeg Blue Bombers on May 6, 2009 after the Arena Football League suspended the 2009 season and later folded.
+He was signed by the Winnipeg Blue Bombers on May 6, 2009, after the Arena Football League suspended the 2009 season and later folded.
 He was released by Winnipeg on June 20, 2009.

 Coaching career

 Chicago Bears

 In 2018, Jackson was an assistant at the Chicago Bears' training camp as part of the Bill Walsh Diversity Coaching Fellowship, while also working as a wide receivers coach for Liberty High School in Peoria, Arizona.

 On February 12, 2019, Jackson was hired by the Bears as a defensive assistant under head coach Matt Nagy.
 He was moved to assistant wide receivers coach in 2020.
 He was let go by the Bears after the 2021 season.